Skip to main content

 • Reference: &lt

-• Parameter: The layer number to enable when held, e.g. 1
+• Parameter: The layer number to enable while held, e.g. 1

 • Parameter: The keycode to send when tapped, e.g. A